laukhin/opentelemetry-pycon/README.md

 ### Manual span testing
 Run the `python opentelemetry_pycon/span_cli.py` and follow CLI instructions, you will see opentelemetry data after each "request"

 ## K8s example
 See `k8s/collector-example.yaml` for k8s deployment example.

-You can just apply it via kubectl or other tools.
+You can just apply it via `kubectl apply -f k8s/collector-example.yaml` or other tools.
+To make it work you also need an application and jaeger, but it's on your own :)